-Cyprus taxation on profits from Intellectual Property (IP) (Intellectual Property (IP) regime)
+Cyprus Intellectual Property tax (IP) (Intellectual Property (IP) regime)

-2. Cyprus Intellectual Property (IP) regime effective from 1 July 2016
+1. Cyprus Intellectual Property (IP) tax effective from 1 July 2016

 The provisions of the new Cyprus Intellectual Property (IP) regime are effective from 1 July 2016.
 According to the new Cyprus Intellectual Property regime, qualifying intangible asset means an asset that was acquired, developed, or exploited by a person in the course of carrying on a business and which constitutes intellectual property, other than marketing-related intellectual property, and which is the result of research and development activities, including an intangible asset for which there is only economic ownership.